Johnng007/Live-Forensicator/README.md

 Added Weblogs as an option parameter.

 v1.3 11/04/2022
-Added a feature to check for files that has similar extensions with known ransomeware encrypted files.
+Added a feature to check for files that has similar extensions with known ransomware encrypted files.
 You can now check for updates within the script.
 UI update